Statistics for Corpus Linguists

 \(H_0\) vs. \(H_1\)

 Statistical hypotheses always come in pairs: A null hypothesis is accompanied by an alternative hypothesis.
 They are set up before (!) seeing the data and justified by previous research.
+Note that these hypotheses “always make a statement about the population” (Casella and Berger 2002: 373).

 • The null hypothesis \(H_0\) describes the “default state of the world” (James et al. 2021: 555).
 It claims there is no noteworthy effect to be observed in the data.